marco262/my_wiki/data/onednd/subclass/wild-magic-sorcery.md

 ### Level 3: Tides of Chaos

-You can manipulate the forces of chance and chaos to gain Advantage on one d20 Test.
-Once you do so, you must finish a Long Rest before you can use this feature again.
+You can manipulate the forces of chance and chaos to gain Advantage on one [[glossary:d20 Test]].
+Once you do so, you must finish a [[glossary:Long Rest]] before you can use this feature again.

 Immediately after you cast a Sorcerer spell with a spell slot before you regain the use of this feature, you automatically roll on the Wild Magic Surge table and regain the use of this feature.

 ### Level 6: Bend Luck

 You have the ability to twist fate using your wild magic.
-Immediately after another creature you can see rolls the d20 for a d20 Test, you can use your Reaction and spend 1 Sorcery Point to roll 1d4 and apply the number rolled as a bonus or penalty (your choice) to the creature's roll.
+Immediately after another creature you can see rolls the d20 for a [[glossary:d20 Test]], you can use your Reaction and spend 1 Sorcery Point to roll 1d4 and apply the number rolled as a bonus or penalty (your choice) to the creature's roll.

 ### Level 14: Controlled Chaos